Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

 # DGUS-reloaded (for Klipper) DWIN_SET, CR6Community Edition

+## PLEASE NOTE:
+The goal of this project is to breathe new life into the CR6 stock TFT display, which would otherwise no longer function once Klipper is installed on your printer.
+Installing just this firmware onto your display is NOT enough.
+The activation and integration of this UI into your printer system relies totally upon you to also:
+    1. Install Mainsail on a host processor (e.g. Raspberry pi or Linux PC)
+    2. Flash the pre-compiled Klipper.bin file to your printer's motherboard (NB: There may come a day when a Klipper update is incompatible with that pre-compiled .bin file.
+That day may mark the "end of the road" for this project.)
+    3. Install the t5uid1 python application into the ~klipper/klippy/extras folder on your Klipper host processor
+    4. Install the Stable_Z_Home "plug-in" from  [https://github.com/matthewlloyd/Klipper-Stable-Z-Home](https://github.com/matthewlloyd/Klipper-Stable-Z-Home)
+    5. Install and tailoring the Mainsail .cfg files provided in the Related Changes folder of the linked repository
+    6. Tailor your slicer (instructions are only provided for Cura and OrcaSlicer) to include M73 messages in the gcode files

+I have configured my own CR6-SE printer with KlipperScreen on a 7" tablet at the printer and Mainsail on a laptop beside the printer, but there are still some operations for which I prefer to use my stock display with this firmware.

+I am maintaining these two repositories in the hope that some of you will also enjoy some features of both this DWIN_SET application and my customizations of Klipper.
+I recommend that you start with installing and configuring MainsailOS and Klipper on your printer, and then return to flash your stock display if you - like I - enjoy some of these features.

+To help tease you into trying this firmware, here is a sampling of some of the screens I use most often:

 <img src="https://github.com/user-attachments/assets/79b7453d-3fb3-4901-b0d6-d4bcf7758d82" alt="Home Screen" width="180" height="320">
 <img src="https://github.com/user-attachments/assets/6b18f104-7bdf-492c-8975-a885a7761071" alt="ZOffset Screen" width="180" height="320">
 <img src="https://github.com/user-attachments/assets/c6550ada-fdc4-4077-8f4c-10b3181b8d9c" alt="ABL Screen" width="180" height="320">